-- ConditionDuring the course of our review of the County's inventory control system we noted that not all capital asset data elements had been properly recorded. - Cause The Inventory Control Clerk lacked the necessary internal control procedures required to ensure that all items are recorded, properly valued, and properly classified in the County's capital asset records. - Effect The failure to maintain an effective inventory control system could result in the reporting of inaccurate amounts and increases the possibility of the loss or misappropriation of public funds. - Recommendation The Inventory Control Clerk should implement appropriate control procedures to ensure that all assets are recorded, properly valued, and properly classified in the County's capital asset records.
-The information in the County's capital asset records should be reconciled by all department heads through an annual inventory to ensure records are accurate and complete. - View of Responsible See Auditee's Corrective Action Plan Official(s)
+- Effect The failure to maintain an effective inventory control system could result in the reporting of inaccurate amounts and increases the possibility of the loss or misappropriation of public funds. - Recommendation The Inventory Control Clerk should implement appropriate control procedures to ensure that all assets are recorded, properly valued, and properly classified in the County's capital asset records.
+The information in the County's capital asset records should be reconciled by all department heads through an annual inventory to ensure records are accurate and complete.

 Justice Court Clerk.

 Significant Deficiency

-The Justice Court Clerk should establish adequate segregation of duties.
-2023-003.
-Repeat Finding Yes, 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014 Criteria An effective system of internal control over cash should include adequate segregation of duties.
-Condition During the course of our audit, it was noted that controls were inadequate over cash.
-The Justice Court Clerk receipts monies, prepares all bank deposits, reconciles the bank statements, posts receipts to the cash journals, prepares monthly settlement reports, and makes all disbursements.
-Cause The Justice Court Clerk lacked the proper segregation of duties necessary to maintain effective internal controls.
-Effect The failure to implement adequate controls over cash in the Justice Court office could result in the loss or misappropriation of public funds.
-Recommendation The Justice Court Clerk should ensure that there is adequate segregation of duties in the collecting, recording, and settlement functions.
+- 2022-003.
+The Justice Court Clerk should establish adequate segregation of duties. - Repeat Finding Yes - Criteria An effective system of internal control over cash should include adequate segregation of duties. - Condition As reported in the prior eight years' audit reports, it was noted that controls were inadequate over cash.
+The Justice Court Clerk receipts monies, prepares all bank deposits, reconciles the bank statements, posts receipts to the cash journals, prepares monthly settlement reports, and makes all disbursements. - Cause The Justice Court Clerk lacks the proper segregation of duties necessary to maintain effective internal controls. - Effect The failure to implement adequate controls over cash in the Justice Court office could result in the loss or misappropriation of public funds. - Recommendation The Justice Court Clerk should ensure that there is an adequate segregation of duties in the collecting, recording, and settlement functions.